-We are in the middle of January and all holidays are gone.
+We are in January and all holidays are gone.
 Now we have no excuses: It’s time to go back to a balanced lifestyle and to store the remaining – if there are some – bottles of Champagne in the cellar, keeping them cool for the next celebration.
 But what can we do to recover our liver from the past alcoholic days?
 Dry January could be the right solution to purify the body and make up for the Christmas boozing.
 Here are some benefits of a totally alcohol-free month.

 1. Your immune system will get stronger